-The Company believes that the transaction noted above was made on terms no less favorable to the Company than could have been obtained from unaffiliated third parties.
-All future transactions between the Company and its officers, directors and principal stockholders will be approved in accordance with the Virginia law by a majority of the Board of Directors, including a majority of the independent and disinterested directors of the Board of Directors, and will be on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
+The Company believes that the transactions noted above were made on terms no less favorable to the Company than could have been obtained from unaffiliated third parties.
+All future transactions between the Company and its officers, directors and principal shareholders will be approved in accordance with Virginia law by a majority of the Board of Directors, including a majority of the independent and disinterested directors of the Board of Directors, and will be on terms no less favorable to the Company than could be obtained from unaffiliated third parties.